Seichro/seichro.github.io/academics.md

 - Introduction to Electromagnetic Compatibility and Applications of RF Engineering - A
 - Automata Theory - A

-** Extracurricular Achievements: **
+**Extracurricular Achievements:**
 - 3x Hackathon winner at the biggest hackathons in Texas
+- 3x Medalist in Collegiate Powerlifting
+- 5x Dean's List
 - Cybersecurity CTF winner @ Tennessee Technological University
-- 3x Medalist in Collegiate Powerlifting

 Return to [Home](index.html) or go to [Research](research.html).